Takari17/SleepLock/README.md

 ## Download
-You can download it from the playstore [right here.](https://play.google.com/store/apps/details?id=com.takari.sleeplock&hl=en_US)
+You can download it from the release [right here.](https://github.com/That1guy17/SleepLock/releases)

 <img src="/preview/sleep-lock-preview-gif.gif" align="right" width="32%"/>